 “Well of course you have,” said Wilma.
 “Everyone has heard of me!
 I am not only the most wicked witch of the entire world, but I am also the most famous witch of all.”

 “Something smells funny here,” said Wilma.
 “I smell roast beef!”

 With that statement both Fawn and Spot ran for their lives.
 They didn’t stop until they reached their safe and secure stall.
 There was a knock on the barn door.
 Both cows stared at each other, afraid to move and afraid to answer it, just in case Wilma had followed them home.

 “Fawn!
 Spot!” someone shouted.
 “Where are you?”

 “Oh,” said Spot.
-“That is just Jenny and Ricky.
+“That is just Heather and Ricky.
 I guess they are back from trick-or-treating.”